 Cruise to Sihanoukville; overnight excursion in Phnom Penh

-This evening during dinner, you’ll enjoy a traditional Apsara Dance Show with beautifully costumed performers.
+This evening during dinner, you’ll enjoy a traditional Apsara Dance Show with beautifully-costumed performers.

 Tour Phnom Penh and return to ship in Sihanoukville

-After checking out of your hotel, you’ll transfer to Phnom Penh for some more city touring, beginning with the Royal Palace, home to the present King Norodom Sihamoni.
+After checking out of your hotel, you’ll transfer to Phnom Penh by coach for some more city touring, beginning with the Royal Palace, home to the present King Norodom Sihamoni.
 Opened in 1870, it now contains the Royal Residence, Throne Hall, Silver Pagoda, and other historic buildings.
 The Silver Pagoda (Wat Preah Keo Morokat) is named for its more than 5,000 silver floor tiles.
 The building is a repository of cultural treasures, such as the famous Emerald Buddha, and a life-sized gold Buddha adorned with 2,086 diamonds.

 At the National Museum, admire a collection of Khmer art that includes more than 5,000 objects, such as statues and other artifacts from Angkor Wat.
 Then, you’ll get around Phnom Penh as the locals do, riding past the elegant Post Office, Central Market, and Public Library on board a bicycle-powered carriage called cyclo.